How to Choose an Eco-Friendly Yoga Mat

 Manduka eko Mat - Manduka mats have earned a reputation as the go-to mat in the yoga world, and for good reason.
 Not only are their mats durable and long-lasting, but their line of eko Mats are natural yoga mats made from sustainably harvested tree rubber.
 The foaming agents used to create the eko material are non-toxic.
 What this means is that no toxic chemicals have gone into the manufacturing process to soften the rubber (ie: those pesky phthalates we discussed earlier).
 They offer a variety of thicknesses and designs, so there’s an environmentally friendly yoga mat for everyone.

 Manduka takes it a step further by offering a zero waste yoga mat recycling program called LiveOn.
 When you order a new mat, you can opt-in to the LiveOn program which allows you to send back your old mat (from any brand) and they’ll send it to The Renewal Workshop to recycle your mat into materials used to improve communities everywhere.
 To sweeten an already deliciously green deal, they’ve offered Yoga for Humanity readers a special 15% discount!
 Use the code Y4HUMANITY15 to get 15% off all Manduka products.
+(I personally love Manduka so much that I signed up to be an affiliate, so I make a small commission from purchases you make after clicking these links.)

 Jade Yoga Harmony Mat: Jade mats are made in a highly sustainable manner with natural rubber tapped from rubber trees, a renewable resource (unlike petroleum).
 None of their mats contain PVC, EVA or other synthetic rubber.
 They are made in the United States in compliance with all US environmental, labor and consumer protection laws.
 And to sweeten the deal, Jade plants a tree for every mat sold!
 (Great minds think alike.)
 So far, they’ve planted over one million trees!

 Prana - There are two great options from Prana.
 The Prana E.C.O yoga mat is constructed from 100% thermoplastic elastomer.
 It’s recyclable, UV resistant (won’t break down in the sun), lightweight, and PVC and chloride free.
-In addition, it’s closed cell construction prevents germs from absorbing into the mat.
+In addition, its closed cell construction prevents germs from absorbing into the mat.

 Their Indigena Natural Yoga Mat is made from two layers of non-Amazon harvested tree rubber with a woodgrain texture that provides excellent grip and firm cushioning for stability, in a single scrim design.
 Natural rubber is natural non-toxic.
+(Disclosure: affiliate links.)

 Barefoot Original Eco Mat - The Original Eco Mat is composed exclusively of all-natural rubber and jute fiber.
 There are no chemical additives used in it's production.
 Its rubber underside grips the floor while the jute fabric/rubber mix on top offers superb traction - even in a heavy sweat.
 It is a highly durable, tactile, and pleasantly natural surface on which to practice.